DavidMercier/PopIn/doc/models.rst

     See this `Github repository <https://github.com/DavidMercier/Matlab_functions/tree/master/contact/hertzEquations>`_ for the plot of stress distributions at the surface and along the axis of symmetry, caused by Hertz pressure acting on a circular area radius.

+Finally, after a short survey of the litterature, it appears that pop-in or strain burst are observed as well, on the load-displacement or stress-strain curves obtained during compression tests of metallic nano- or micro-pillar [#Bei_2008]_, [#Crosby_2015]_ and [#Kraft_2010]_.
+This strain burst is most of the time, attributed to the nucleation of dislocations into the pillar, initially dislocation-free.

 .. _strain_transfer:

 Strain transfer across grain boundaries in metals